 Skip to content

 Kigali Genocide Memorial Ground is the final resting place for more than 250,000 victims of the Genocide against the Tutsi.
-The memorial ground was open up for tourism and other visitors to visit the museum after its completion in 2004, a process that began in 1999 when the City of Kigali provided land where a place of remembrance could be built and where victims of the Genocide against the Tutsi could receive a dignified burial.
+The memorial ground was open up for tourism and other visitors to visit the museum after its completion in 2004, a process that began in 1999 when the city of Kigali provided land where a place of remembrance could be built and where victims of the Genocide against the Tutsi could receive a dignified burial.
 Construction of the Kigali Genocide Memorial began in the same year and the process of burying victims began in 2001.
-This was supported the following organization that played a major role in the set up of the museum.
+This was supported the following organization that played a major role in the setup of the museum.

 1. The City of Kigali